What Is Achondroenesis?

 Achondrogenesis is a rare and severe group of genetic disorders that results in a short trunk, small limbs, and a narrow chest.
 It occurs when a person’s body does not produce enough growth hormone.
-As a result, cartilage and bone do not develop properly, causing abnormalities in the skeletal system.
+As a result, cartilage and bone don’t develop properly, causing abnormalities in the skeletal system.

-You are more likely to have a child with this disorder if both you and your partner carry the gene.
-Most babies with achondrogenesis die before or right after birth because they cannot breathe properly.
+You’re more likely to have a child with this disorder if both you and your partner carry the gene.
+Most babies with achondrogenesis die before or right after birth because they can’t breathe properly.
 No treatments exist for the disorder.
-Care focuses on making the baby as comfortable as possible for the duration of his or her life.
+Care focuses on making the baby as comfortable as possible for the duration of their life.

 This disorder is usually categorized into three different types based on the pattern of inheritance, signs, and symptoms.

 As with the other two types, babies born with type 2 achondrogenesis have short limbs and a narrow chest.
-Their ribs are usually short and their lungs are not well developed.
+Their ribs are usually short and their lungs aren’t well developed.
 The bones in the spine and pelvis are not well formed.
-The roof of the mouth may have an opening (cleft palate).
+The roof of the mouth may have an opening known as a cleft palate.
 A small chin and large forehead are other signs.
-The belly may be large, and some infants will have too much fluid in their bodies before they are born.
+The belly may be large, and some infants will have too much fluid in their bodies before they’re born.

-Statistics have been collected for the occurrence of type 2 achondrogenesis and a similar bone growth disorder called hypochondrogenesis.
-Together, the conditions have been observed in one in every 40,000 to 60,000 infants.
+According to statistics collected by the National Institute of Health, the occurrence of type 2 achondrogenesis and a similar bone growth disorder called hypochondrogenesis have been observed in one in every 40,000 to 60,000 infants.

-This rare disorder runs in families.
-If both you and your partner carry the gene, there is a 25 percent chance that your child will have the condition.
-Since the genetic disorder is recessive the parental carriers of the gene, show no signs of the condition.
+This rare disorder is hereditary.
+If both you and your partner carry the gene, there is a 25-percent chance that your child will have the condition.
+Since the genetic disorder is recessive, the parental carriers of the gene show no signs of the condition.

 Short limbs and a narrow chest are common to all types of achondrogenesis.
 The other symptoms vary by type.
 Genetic testing may be necessary to distinguish the exact type.